sagemathinc/cocalc-doc/source/project-log.rst

 Load older entries
 ---------------------

-When you open the project log, you are shown the first page of up to 50 log entries.
-After awhile, the log can get quite large.
-To speed loading time, the first 6 pages are made available when you first open the log.
-To see the rest of the log, click either of the "Load older log entries" buttons.
-You will see the available page number change from "1/6" or such to "1/nnn" where "nnn" is the number of pages for the entire log.
-The maximum number of pages shown returns to 6 if you refresh your browser.
+The initial project log shows at most 300 entries from the last 30 days.
+When you click "Load older..." it gets up 7500 log entries going back as long as you want.
+The display returns to the shorter list if you refresh your browser.

 .. |history|
      image:: https://github.com/encharm/Font-Awesome-SVG-PNG/raw/master/black/png/128/history.png